unionlabs/union/docs/docs/06_joining_the_testnet/04_state_sync.md

 enable = true
 rpc_servers = "https://rpc.cryptware.io,https://rpc.purmuzlu.cc"
 trust_height = 11143 # <trusted_height>
-trust_hash = "DAD8FE1231B030B27D36634C52DEAECCABDB6AA0AFDECC9459E507A254D4D6C9"
+trust_hash = "DAD8FE1231B030B27D36634C52DEAECCABDB6AA0AFDECC9459E507A254D4D6C9" # <trusted_hash>
 trust_period = "400s"
 ```

-## Start Your Node
+### Start Your Node

-Now you should be able to start your node normally, log messages saying it has "Discovered a new snapshot"
+Now you should be able to start your node normally.
+You should see log messages saying it has "Discovered a new snapshot"